Glenn McMillan

-Glenn Aguiar McMillan (born October 5, 1984) is a Brazilian-Australian actor and lawyer best known internationally as Dustin, the Yellow Wind Ranger, on Power Rangers Ninja Storm.
-His father is Irish Australian and his mother is Brazilian.
+Glenn Aguiar McMillan (born 5 October 1984) is an Australian actor and lawyer best known internationally for his role as Waldo “Dustin” Brooks, the Yellow Wind Ranger on Power Rangers Ninja Storm.

-Biography
+Early life

-McMillan was born in São João da Boa Vista, Brazil and was raised in Adelaide, South Australia, Australia from the age of three.
-He remains close to his Brazilian heritage, speaks fluent Portuguese and revisits his place of birth often.
+Glenn Aguiar McMillan was born in São João da Boa Vista, Brazil to a Brazilian mother and an Australian father of Irish descent, and was raised in Adelaide, South Australia, Australia from the age of three.